jbcodeforce/jbcodeforce.github.io/docs/coding/finch.md

 ![](./images/finch-arch.png){ width=600 }

 It does not share the local image registry of docker.
-And as `sam cli` has dependencies on docker v7.0 API, sam does not work yet with finch.
+And as `sam cli` has dependencies on docker v7.0 API, sam does not work yet with Finch.

 ## Value propositions